claudia-pacheco/walkies-client/README.md

 ## Tech stack

-The project utilises React, HTML and CSS.
-As well as MongoDB, NPM and Mongoose.
-We used Insomnia and Postman to test our API's data and we stored our data on the MongoDB Atlas cloud.
+The project utilises React, HTML and CSS, MongoDB, NPM, Mongoose and MongoDB Atlas cloud.
+Tested on Insomnia and Postman.

 ## Planning